gerardroche/gerardroche.github.io/_posts/2023-05-31-neovintageous-jumping-to-diffs.md

 ![Back to the Future Part II (1989)](/assets/back-to-the-future-part-ii.webp)

-NeoVintageous has two vim commands for jumping to diffs:
+NeoVintageous has two vim commands for jumping to diff hunks:

 Command | Description
 :------ | :----------
 <kbd>[c</kbd> | Jump backward to the previous start of a change.
 <kbd>]c</kbd> | Jump forwards to the next start of a change.

+Both of those take a preceding count.

-With a count, it means jump that many times e.g. `3]c` jumps to the third change. `'wrapscan'` applies, which means searches wrap around the end of the file. `'wrapscan'` is enabled by default.
+With a count, it means jump that many times: `3]c` jumps to the third change.

+`'wrapscan'` applies, which means searches wrap around the end of the file. `'wrapscan'` is enabled by default.

 ## `'wrapscan'`